 In addition to the B.A. major requirements (above), students must complete 4.5 additional credits from the following sets of courses:

 - MATH 151, MATH 152

-- CHEM321 and CHEM 321A
+- CHEM 321 and CHEM 321A

-- Two electives from the list above for the B.A.
+- One additional elective from the list above for the B.A.

 Graduate School Preparation